AdenC123/FRC2020/README.md

 Aden Cross

-Making code to drive the FRC robot.
+First FRC project, learning how to program the robot.